berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 {% elif state=='Emre Bora Kiztan' %}
   background:  url( '/local/png/birthday/emrebora.png' ) no-repeat center 0px;
 ```
 This code is for one person only.
 Below is the position of that person's photo inside the home assistant.
-To add a new one you have to create another "elif state" like for example this one.
+To add a new one you have to create another "elif state" like the this.

 ```ruby
 {% elif state=='Emre Bora Kiztan' %}